shaloo/docs.arcana/includes/code-snippets/auth_add_ntwk.md

-!!! an-caution "Only EVM Chains"
+!!! an-warning "Only EVM Chains"

       Apps can programmatically add only the EVM-compatible chains to the preconfigured chain list if not already present.